Climate of Iceland

-The climate of Iceland is subpolar oceanic (Köppen climate classification Cfc) near the southern coastal area and tundra (Köppen ET) inland in the highlands.
+Iceland has a subpolar oceanic climate (Köppen climate classification Cfc) near the southern coastal area and tundra (Köppen ET) inland in the highlands.
 The island lies in the path of the North Atlantic Current, which makes its climate more temperate than would be expected for its latitude just south of the Arctic Circle.
 This effect is aided by the Irminger Current, which also helps to moderate the island's temperature.
 The weather in Iceland is notoriously variable.

 The aurora borealis is often visible at night during the winter.
 The midnight sun can be experienced in summer on the island of Grímsey off the north coast; the remainder of the country, since it lies just south of the polar circle, experiences a twilight period during which the sun sets briefly, but still has around two weeks of continuous daylight during the summer.

 Seasons

 Winter

 The Icelandic winter is relatively mild for its latitude, owing to maritime influence and proximity to the warm currents of the North Atlantic Gyre.
-The southerly lowlands of the island average around 1 C in winter, while the north averages around -1 °C. The lowest temperatures in the northern part of the island range from around -25 to -30 C. The lowest temperature on record is -39.7 °C.
+The southerly lowlands of the island near the coast average around 1 C in winter, while the northern lowland coast averages around -1 °C. The lowest temperatures in the northern inland part of the island range from around -25 to -30 C. The lowest temperature on record is -39.7 °C.